nobari/chrome-extension-ts-starter/README.md

 2. Locate the card representing your extension.
 3. Click on the circular arrow icon (↻), which represents the reload action, on that card.

-It’s important to note that if you are making changes to the settings page or popup UI of the extension, a full reload is often not required to see the updates.
+It’s important to note that if you are making changes to the options page or popup UI of the extension, a full reload is often not required to see the updates.
 However, for other types of changes, particularly those that affect background scripts or manifest file updates, you'll need to perform the manual reload process as described above to see the changes take effect.

 ### compatiblity